Maoyeedy/Qiyu_UnityProject/README.md

 4. Models may randomly disappear upon cam switch.

 ### Get the project
-As the repo is sub 300MB, Git LFS won't be needed.
-You can directly clone or download repo as zip.
+This repo utilizes Git LFS.
+You will have to use Github Desktop to clone it.
+If you have Git LFS installed, you can directly use:
 ```bash
 git clone https://github.com/Maoyeedy/Qiyu_UnityProject.git
 ```